🔄

 Step 11.
 Tension The Wires

-Please let us know about your experiences with the TurboTail and/or if you have questions or comments.
+Please contact us with any questions or feedback.
 We’d love to hear from you: Contact us.